-Spark supports multiple widely-used programming languages like Java, Python, R, and Scala.
-It includes libraries for a diverse range of tasks such as SQL, Streaming, Machine Learning, etc. It runs anywhere from a laptop to a cluster of thousands of servers making it a beginner-friendly system with a steep learning curve and users can scale up to big data processing or to an incredibly large scale.
+Spark supports multiple widely used programming languages, such as Java, Python, R, and Scala.
+It includes libraries for a diverse range of tasks, such as SQL, streaming, machine learning, etc. It runs anywhere from a laptop to a cluster of thousands of servers, making it a beginner-friendly system with a steep learning curve, and users can scale up to big data processing or an incredibly large scale.

 The Apache Spark framework uses a master-slave architecture that consists of a driver, which runs as a master node, and many executors that run across as worker nodes in the cluster.
 Apache Spark can be used for batch processing and real-time processing as well.

 Working on the Apache Spark Architecture

 The basic Apache Spark architecture diagram is shown in the figure below:

 Driver Program in the Apache Spark architecture calls the main program of an application and creates SparkContext.
 A SparkContext consists of all the basic functionalities.
 Spark Driver contains various other components such as DAG Scheduler, Task Scheduler, Backend Scheduler, and Block Manager, which are responsible for translating the user-written code into jobs that are actually executed on the cluster.

 Spark Driver and SparkContext collectively watch over the job execution within the cluster.
 Spark Driver works with the Cluster Manager to manage various other jobs.
 The cluster Manager does the resource allocating work.
 And then, the job is split into multiple smaller tasks which are further distributed to worker nodes.

 Whenever an RDD is created in the SparkContext, it can be distributed across many worker nodes and can also be cached there.